Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

-\begin{example}[$C_2^3$] The only branch that predicts the Galois group as \( C_2^3 \) in Figure~\ref{fig:octic_ab_zeta_dt} is the right-most branch (dashed bold branch).
+The only branch that predicts the Galois group as \( C_2^3 \) in Figure~\ref{fig:octic_ab_zeta_dt} is the right-most branch (dashed bold branch).
 In fact, the model achieves \(100\%\) recall and precision on the test set when the Galois group is \( C_2^3 \), i.e., there are no false positives or negatives for $C_2^3$.
 However, there exist non-\( C_2^3 \) abelian octic extensions that satisfy all the inequalities along this path but are not included in our dataset.
 Indeed, using a brute-force search, we find a prime \( q = \num{14836487689} \) such that \( q \equiv 1 \pmod{8} \) and \( p^{\frac{q-1}{8}} \equiv 1 \pmod{q} \) for all \( p = 2, 3, 5, 7, 11, 17, 23, 29, 31 \).
 Then all these primes \( p \) completely split in the unique \( C_8 \)-subextension \( K \) of \( \bQ(\zeta_q) \), so \( a_{p^2} = 36 \) from Table \ref{tab:lcbeuler} and the field satisfies all the inequalities on the dashed path, but is not a \( C_2^3 \)-extension.
-Note that this field is not listed in \texttt{LMFDB}~\cite{lmfdb} (there is no number field ramified at \( q \); see \href{https://www.lmfdb.org/NumberField/?ram_primes=14836487689}{here}).
-As in Example~\ref{ex:C3C3}, there are infinitely many such \( q \) by the Chebotarev density theorem. \end{example}
+Note that this field is not listed in \texttt{LMFDB} \cite{lmfdb}; there is no number field ramified at \( q \)).
+As in Example~\ref{ex:C3C3}, there are infinitely many such \( q \) by the Chebotarev density theorem.
+Although these are the only examples we found from the trees, it would be interesting to find more such examples in other branches or tasks. \end{example}

 \paragraph{Logistic regression}